sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

-# The Hud
+# The HUD

-The Hud is a feature that displays various points of interest (POI) on the OSD, in "3D", by showing a marker where the location is on the screen.
+The HUD is a feature that displays various points of interest (POI) on the OSD, in "3D", by showing a marker where the location is on the screen.
 For now it's capable to display :

 - The home point
 - Nearby aircrafts as sent by an ESP32 LoRa modem
 - Next waypoints during a mission.

 # Later updates

-  - INAV 6.0 seen an update in the way the radar information is display on the OSD.
+  - INAV 6.0 - Seen an update in the way the Craft radar information is display on the OSD.
 [Craft radar layout](#craft-radar-layout)
-  - INAV 8.0 provides the ability to display the Craft radar in a fix location on the OSD.
-Without having to use the HUD (which is still an option).
+  - INAV 8.0 - Provides the ability to display the Craft radar in a fix location on the OSD.
+Without using the HUD (which is still an option).
   - [FormationFlight](#formation-flight) project.

 # Video Resources